sidward14/gan-lab/README.md

 ### StyleGAN Example:

-_(higher resolutions coming once model is done training in Google Colab with 16 GB GPU Memory!)_

 A StyleGAN Generator can be created by running the following 3 lines (for example):
   ~~~
   $ python config.py stylegan --batch_size=16